redxeth/test_ids/README.md

 The various ID types are generated in the following order which places some constraints on the configuration options available to each one:

-* **bin** - These are generated first, and therefore can only be configured to be generated from a range
+* **bin** - These are generated first, and therefore can only be configured to be generated from a range.
+They can also be generated from a specific range per test.
+Please see Using specific ranges below.
-* **softbin** - These come next, and they can be generated from a range or from either a template or a function which references the bin number
+* **softbin** - These come next, and they can be generated from a range or from either a template or a function which references the bin number.
+They can also be generated from a specific range per test.
+Please see Using specific ranges below.
-* **number** - The test number comes last, and they can be generated from a range or from either a template or a function which references the bin number and/or softbin number
+* **number** - The test number comes last, and they can be generated from a range or from either a template or a function which references the bin number and/or softbin number.
+They can also be generated from a specific range per test.
+Please see Using specific ranges below.

 ### Assigning a Range